OpenBSD Ports - Porting Guide [Handbook Index]

 examples files: /usr/local/share/examples/<name>

-16. Add COMMENT in Makefile.
+18. Add COMMENT in Makefile.
 COMMENT is a SHORT one-line description of the port (max.
 60 characters).
 Do NOT include the package name (or version number of the software) in the comment.
 Do NOT start with an uppercase letter unless semantically significant, and do NOT end with a period.
 DON'T EVER START WITH AN INDEFINITE ARTICLE SUCH AS "a" or "an" - remove the article altogether.
+The main usage of COMMENT is the one-liner from pkg_info(1):

-18. If the application needs to create a user or a group, choose the lowest free id from /usr/ports/infrastructure/db/user.list for your port to use and make sure your port gets added to this file at commit time.
+20. If the application needs to create a user or a group, choose the lowest free id from /usr/ports/infrastructure/db/user.list for your port to use and don't forget to include that file in your commit.

-19. Install the application with make fake.
+21. Install the application with make fake.
 Libraries should never be stripped.
-Executables are stripped by default; this is governed by ${INSTALL_STRIP}. ${INSTALL_PROGRAM} honors this automatically and is preferable to unconditional stripping (e.g., by an install-strip target or by running strip from the Makefile).
+Executables are stripped by default, unless you set DEBUG_PACKAGES; this is governed by ${INSTALL_STRIP}. ${INSTALL_PROGRAM} honors this automatically and is preferable to unconditional stripping (e.g., by an install-strip target or by running strip from the Makefile).
 You can use objdump --syms to determine if a binary is stripped or not.
 Stripped files have no symbols in the SYMBOL TABLE.

 Peruse PLIST and verify that everything was installed and that it was installed in the proper locations.
 Anything not installed can be added to a port Makefile post-install rule.
-Note that PLIST annotations are documented in the pkg_create(1) manual.
+Note that PLIST annotations are documented in the pkg_create(1) manual, and that update-plist(1) is also documented.

-24. Test the packaging with make package, test installation of the resulting package with make install, and test its removal with make uninstall.
-When dealing with multi-packages, it may instead be convenient to use pkg_add(1) and pkg_delete(1) directly, setting PKG_PATH to /usr/ports/packages/`arch -s`/all/ in the environment.
+26. Test the packaging with make package, test installation of the resulting package with make install, and test its removal with make uninstall.
+When dealing with multi-packages, it may instead be convenient to use pkg_add(1) and pkg_delete(1) directly, setting TRUSTED_PKG_PATH to /usr/ports/packages/%a/all/ in the environment.

 Try to get others to test it on a variety of platforms for you.

-31. Incorporate any feedback you get.
+33. Incorporate any useful feedback you get.
 Test it again on your platform.
 Get those who gave you feedback to test it again from your new port.

 If you are not a developer with CVS access, then you will have to find an OpenBSD developer to do the following steps for you (ask on ports@openbsd.org).